CosmoLike/cocoa/README.md

 - Additional explanations about our `mpirun` flags: Why the `--bind-to core:overload-allowed --map-by numa:pe=${OMP_NUM_THREADS}` flag?
 This flag enables efficient hybrid MPI + OpenMP runs on NUMA architecture.

 - Additional explanations about the functioning `start_cocoa.sh`/`stop_cocoa.sh` scripts, starting from why we created two separate shell environments, `(cocoa)` and `(.local)`?
 Users should be able to manipulate multiple Cocoa instances seamlessly, which is particularly useful when running chains in one instance while experimenting with code development in another.
-Consistency of the environment across all Cocoa instances is crucial, and the `start_cocoa.sh`/`stop_cocoa.sh` scripts handle the loading and unloading of environmental path variables for each Cocoa.
+Consistency of the environment across all Cocoa instances is crucial, and the `start_cocoa.sh`/`stop_cocoa.sh` scripts handle the loading and unloading of environmental path variables.

 ### :interrobang: FAQ: What if installation or compilation goes wrong? <a name="running_wrong"></a>